 Another surprising use for our Pacifica

 The pandemic also showed us another use for our Pacifica.
-Before being vaccinated, we didn’t want to take the risk of going into rest areas while on road trips–which was tough on a six-hour trip.
+Before being vaccinated, we didn’t want to take the risk of going into rest areas while on road trips–which was tough on a six-hour trip like our treks to Pawhuska.
 But our minivan came to the rescue again.

 We bought a Luggable-Loo (which is a fancy name for a 5 gallon bucket with a toilet seat for a lid).
 This camping accessory provided us with much needed relief while on the road, and the van gave us all the privacy we needed to complete our, um, business.
 Read all most of the details HERE.